 Fish and meat vendors offer fresh fillets and cuts perfect for a barbecue or formal dinner—ideal if you're staying in self-catering accommodations.

-There are also stalls selling dozens of varieties of local cheeses, as well as huts selling Viennese specialities like sauerkraut, sausages and other cured meats, and olives.
+There are also stalls selling dozens of varieties of local cheeses, as well as huts selling Vtypical Austrian and Viennese specialities like sauerkraut, sausages and other cured meats, and olives.

 Mediterranean and Middle Eastern specialties (olive oils, zaatar and other spice mixes, baklava, halvah, and dates) are popular at the market, while Chinese, Indian and Turkish delicacies are the stars of certain stands.